juju/docs/src/en/charms-deploying.md

 ```

 Juju will provision instances connected to (with IP addresses on) one of the
-subnets of both db-space and internal spaces, and NOT connected to either the storage
+subnets of both db-space and internal spaces, and NOT connected to either the
-or dmz spaces.
+storage or dmz spaces.

 See [Constraints][constraints] for more general information regarding
 constraints.
-To learn about `extra-bindings`, which provide a way to declare
+To learn about `extra-bindings`, which provide a way to declare an
-an extra bindable endpoint that is not a relation, see [Charm
+extra bindable endpoint that is not a relation, see [Charm metadata][metadata].
-metadata][metadata].

-!!!
-Note: When a new model is added, it can take several seconds for all the
-available spaces to be available.
-If you try to immediately deploy to a
-specific space, the operation may fail.
-This is a known issue which is
-being [tracked in Launchpad here][bug#1662264].

 ## Juju retry-provisioning